- Duration: 1 day for face-to-face | Total of 6.5 hours over 2 days for Virtual Classroom course

 What will you learn on this course?

-This one day, classroom-based course teaches you the theory of deconvolution, how to use and optimise it to find co-eluting peaks and peaks below the baseline in your GC-MS data, through presentations and demonstrations using deconvolution software by the course instructor.
+This course teaches you the theory of deconvolution, how to use and optimise it to find co-eluting peaks and peaks below the baseline in your GC-MS data, through presentations and demonstrations using deconvolution software by the course instructor.

 - You will learn about analytical resolution in mass spectrometry